 If you think mochi donuts look too complicated to even attempt to make at home, think again.
 Although not as basic as blueberry donuts or donut holes, if you love mochi and love donuts, you’ll fall in love with my mochi donut recipe.

-For those of you who are new to them, mochi donuts were a concept developed by the Japanese donut chain, Mister Donut.
-They are little balls of dough connected to one another resembling a unique shape.
+For those of you who are new to them, mochi donuts were a concept developed by the Japanese donut chain Mister Donut.
+They are little balls of dough connected to one another, resembling a unique shape.
 Also known as “pon de ring donuts,” their unique texture sets them apart from traditional donuts.

 What is a mochi donut made of?